 On Friday, Dec.
 4, finger-picking acoustic guitarist, Michael Hertz, covers folk, blues, and ragtime songs from Blind Blake and Rev. Gary Davis to Merle Travis to Tom Waits and Steve Earle.

 Performers as well as speakers of all kinds are invited to be a part of this series.
-If interested, stop at the Stroll office at the River Garden, or call 802-246-0982.
-During November, the Gallery at The River Garden will feature "Coffee and Conversation, Stories of Homelessness," by Liz LaVorgna and Wyatt Andrews.
+If interested, please stop at the Stroll office at the River Garden, or call 802-246-0982.
+During December, the Gallery at The River Garden will feature "Coffee and Conversation, Stories of Homelessness," by Liz LaVorgna and Wyatt Andrews.
 The photography and video exhibit and Community Art Wall installation bring together two cross-sections of the community; those who experience homelessness and those who have stable housing.